ShabriannaWells/child_BMI_project/README.md

 # child_BMI_project
 The objective of this project was to analyze the average BMI of children and teens aged 5-19 among urban and rural populations across the world.
 The data featured was collected over a period of 30 years (1990-2020) and includes measures from around 200 countries/territories.
 BMI measurements were also divided by sex (boy and girl).
 The main questions for discussion are:

-1. Is there a significant difference between mean BMI among urban and rural population?
+1. Is there a significant difference between mean BMI among urban and rural populations?
 2. Is there a significant difference between mean BMI and GDP?
 (In other words, do more developed countries have a significantly different mean BMI than less developed countries?)
 3. Is there a significant difference between mean BMI and geographical region?
 4. Is there a relationship between mean BMI and age?